Overview

 1. Apply best practice guidelines for transfusion1

-• Implement an evidence-based approach to the ordering of blood components using a restrictive transfusion strategy
+• Implement an evidence-based approach to ordering blood components using a restrictive transfusion strategy

 • Refrain from ordering red blood cells based on hemoglobin values alone